Careers in International Trade

 - help shape Canadian trade policy, and

-promote foreign investment inside and outside of Canada.
+- promote foreign investment in Canada.

 Areas of work in international trade